me-kell/EXMARaLDA-build/artifacts-report.md

 - `JavaQTMovieView-1.4.5.jar` is of unknown origin. (recommended name: `exmaralda:exmaralda-JavaQTMovieView-1.4.5.jar:1.6`)
 - `jctable.jar` is of unknown origin. (recommended name: `exmaralda:exmaralda-jctable.jar:1.6`)
 - `jmf.jar` is of unknown origin. (recommended name: `exmaralda:exmaralda-jmf.jar:1.6`)

+## Extra artifacts needed to compile EXMARaLDA

+These artifacts are needed to compile EXMARaLDA.
+But they are not needed for runtime

+- `oaipmh-cmdi-bindings-1.0.9.jar` is the same as [eu.clarin.weblicht:oaipmh-cmdi-bindings:1.0.9](http://central.maven.org/maven2/commons-logging/commons-logging/1.2/commons-logging-1.2.jar).
+- `wlfxb-1.3.2.jar` is the same as [eu.clarin.weblicht:wlfxb:1.3.2](http://central.maven.org/maven2/commons-logging/commons-logging/1.2/commons-logging-1.2.jar).